DjellalAbdou/reactNativeApps/matchem/README.md

 this project can help new react native devs in getting used to different native components and the use of custom styling while following a proper design.

-(i didn't test the code in ios because i don't have one :'( )

 ## how does the app look